 Looking for your ancestors is based on working with documents.
-During your genealogical research you will have to read a lot of them.
+During your genealogical research you will have to read a lot of genealogical sources.
 Following materials can be useful: metrics, censuses, judical and notarial documents, acts from universities, parties, associations, various organizations and institutions.

 Family archives inform about situation of the house, and very often contain some helpful data.
 If you are lucky, you can also find there couple of information about leaseholders and serfs.